 13 The next day Moses sat to judge the people, and the people stood around Moses from morning till evening.
 Exodus 18:13 ESV

 So it begs the question should women be spiritual or administrative leaders in the life of the Church?
-The contemporary culture would answer a resounding yes and it has become normal to see women successfully running large corporate organizations, holding leadership posts in government organizations, and possibly very soon the first woman may be made president of America.
-Inside the church however there are divisions around what spiritual leadership roles women should have and just how much influence that role should wield.
+The contemporary culture would answer a resounding yes!
+It is normal to see women successfully running large corporate organizations, holding leadership posts in government organizations, and possibly very soon the first woman may be made president of America.
+Inside the church however there are divisions around what spiritual leadership roles women should have.

 Regardless what culture tells one about the roles of women and men the real answer in the organization of the church must come from God’s unchanging words and truth.
-The contentious words relevant to the question around women serving in spiritual leadership roles is found primarily here in Paul’s instructions to Timothy.
+The Bible’s contentious words are found primarily here in Paul’s instructions to Timothy.
+These words are relevant to the question around women serving in spiritual leadership roles

 11 Let a woman learn quietly with all submissiveness.
 12 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 13 For Adam was formed first, then Eve; 14 and Adam was not deceived, but the woman was deceived and became a transgressor.
 1 Timothy 2:11-14 ESV

 There are two words that represent the two most popular sides to this issue.
 First is Egalitarian and the second is Complementarian.

 Egalitarian – believing in the principle that all people are equal and deserve equal rights and opportunities